hos-b/cpp-ref/modern.md

 it gurarantees that memory is always owned by a single unique pointer. to point to a new object use `ptr.reset(<new pointer>)`, most likely with `std::move` to take ownership. <br>
 the `std::make_unique` constructor is preferred for exception safety.
 ### 7.2. shared pointers
-just like `unique_pointer` but it can be copied. it also keeps a track of how many shared_pointers have a reference to this pointer. it frees memory when the counter hits zero.
-It can be initialized from a `unique_pointer`.
+just like `unique_pointer` but it can be copied. it also keeps a track of how many shared_pointers have a reference to this pointer. it frees memory when the counter hits zero. it can be initialized from a `unique_pointer`.
 ```cpp
 #include <memory>
 // both work since C++11